AmbulnzLLC/devops-scratch/deploy-docs/readme.md

 to all three containers.)
 Select your load balancer by name.
 For "select a container," choose "webrequester:5600."
 Set your port to 80 (HTTP) and select the main target group you created earlier.
-Create the service.
+Create the service with 1 task.

-## Step 8: Map Your Domain to Route 53
+## Step 9: Map Your Domain to Route 53

 Login to the [Route 53 control panel for ambulnz-dev.com](https://console.aws.amazon.com/route53/home?region=us-west-2#resource-record-sets:ZQX48K9VKMJTV).
 Create a new A-Type recordset and make a note of the name.
 Set alias to true and point the alias to your load balancer.